Adding a File to your Task

 ### A Reference to a File on the Internet

-This is essentially a URL link to a web page or perhaps a shared file that is available on file storage services such as DropBox, SharePoint etc. This would be a good method to use for a file that needs update contributions from multiple people.
-A spreadsheet would be a excellent example of this type of file.
+This is essentially a URL link to a web page or perhaps a shared file that is available on file storage services such as DropBox, SharePoint, etc. This would be a good method to use for a file that needs update contributions from multiple people.
+A spreadsheet would be an excellent example of this type of file.

 <figure><img src="/files/hDkT4ctHlb1SedmlDnhc" alt=""><figcaption></figcaption></figure>